spiral/docs/modules/vault.md

 ![Grid](https://raw.githubusercontent.com/spiral/guide/master/resources/grid.png)

-> There is also Listing implementation with search and filtering abilities.
+> There is also Advanced Grid implementation with search and filtering abilities.